Liam Gallagher versus Keane Barry final of Tom Kirby Matchplay

 The Tramore Darts Festival was on at the weekend where the PDC World Championship Irish Qualifier (Tom Kirby Matchplay) was featured.

 The Tramore Darts Festival takes place every year over a three day period full of darts – mixed, singles mens and ladies and the Tom Kirby.
-There were 145 players entered including Roy Baillie, last years finalists Mick McGowan and Kevin Burness, JDC star and part of Team Target Elite1 Keane Barry, Ciaran Teehan, Martin Carvill, Nathan Rafferty, John O’Shea, Dean Finn, BDO World Youth Finalist Killian Heffernan, Trevor Vallely, Shane O’Connor and Connie Finnan to name a few notable players from all around Ireland.
+There were 145 players entered including Roy Baillie, last years finalists Mick McGowan and Kevin Burness, JDC star and part of Player Target Elite1 Keane Barry, Ciaran Teehan, Martin Carvill, Nathan Rafferty, John O’Shea, Dean Finn, BDO World Youth Finalist Killian Heffernan, Trevor Vallely, Shane O’Connor and Connie Finnan to name a few notable players from all around Ireland.

 The two finalists who will take to the stage at the CityWest in Dublin at the World Grand Prix (on finals night) will be Keane Barry from Meath and Liam Gallagher from Galway.